NatasaMiric/rock-papper-scissors/README.md

 **As a visiting user, I would like to be able to see my choice and the computer's choice.**

-  * After making a choice/clicking on one of the options, user is able to see his and computer's choice in the result area beneath the play buttons.
+  * After making a choice/clicking on one of the options, the user is able to see his and computer's choice in the result area beneath the play buttons.

 **As a visiting user, I would like to be able to see the outcome of our moves.**

-  * Beneath the play buttons is displayed the message after every move.
+  * The message is displayed beneath the play buttons after each round.
   * After clicking on one of the five options, the user gets the message did he won or lost, or is it a tie.

   ![](docs/wireframes/result.png)

 **As a visiting user, I would like to be able to follow the score of the game.**

-  * After every move/click on button, user is able to see who gets the score and be updated of who is winning the game.
+  * After every move/click on button, the user is able to see who gets the score and be updated of who is winning the game.

   ![](docs/wireframes/score.png)